hcp4715/moralSelf_ddm/readme.md

 1. press "Esc" to interrupt the script when it is running;
 2. Note: "Esc" only interrupt this specific script.
 Generally, you can use ctrl + c to stop a matalab script;
 3. Note2: For PTB, you need `Screen('CloseAll')` to close the window created by `Screen` function of PTB
-4. Using small-window model to debug.
-The `screen` function of PTB will open a window that occupies the whole screen by default, this makes debugging really annoying.
-You can change the following code in the Moral_self_asso_exp7_rep_getParams.m
+4. It's alway better to debug without fullscreen, because the `screen` function of PTB will open a window that occupies the whole screen by default, this makes the debug process much harder.
+To debug with a small widonw (so that you can see what happens in matlab), you can change the following codes in the 'Moral_self_asso_exp7_rep_getParams.m'
 from:
 `params.winSize = [];
 % params.winSize = [0,0,800,600];                    % changed the window's size when debugging,